sourcegraph/handbook/content/marketing/brand/brand_guidelines.md

 ## Typography

-📖 For more information about sizing of headlines for web and print use, plus typographic guidance for body copy, please download our complete Brand Guidelines or our Brand Kit.
+📖 For more information about sizing of headlines for web and print use, plus typographic guidance for body copy, please download our complete Brand Guidelines or our Brand Kit which includes type families.

 <!-- ***Replace examples below with extra light or semi bold text and correct sizes*** -->